MicrosoftDocs/memdocs/memdocs/configmgr/comanage/tutorial-co-manage-clients.md

 ### Azure services and environment

 - Azure subscription ([free trial](https://azure.microsoft.com/free))
-- Azure Active Directory Premium
+- Microsoft Entra ID P1 or P2
 - Microsoft Intune subscription

   > [!TIP]
-  > An Enterprise Mobility + Security (EMS) subscription includes both Azure Active Directory Premium and Microsoft Intune.
+  > An Enterprise Mobility + Security (EMS) subscription includes both Microsoft Entra ID P1 or P2 and Microsoft Intune.
 EMS subscription ([free trial](https://www.microsoft.com/cloud-platform/enterprise-mobility-security-trial)).

-If not already present in your environment, during this tutorial you'll configure [Azure AD Connect](/azure/active-directory/hybrid/how-to-connect-install-select-installation) between your on-premises Active Directory and your Azure Active Directory (Azure AD) tenant.
+If not already present in your environment, during this tutorial you'll configure [Microsoft Entra Connect](/azure/active-directory/hybrid/how-to-connect-install-select-installation) between your on-premises Active Directory and your Microsoft Entra tenant.

 > [!NOTE]
-> Devices that are only registered with Azure AD aren't supported with co-management.
+> Devices that are only registered with Microsoft Entra ID aren't supported with co-management.
 This configuration is sometimes referred to as _workplace joined_.
-They need to be either joined to Azure AD or hybrid Azure AD joined.
-For more information, see [Handling devices with Azure AD registered state](/azure/active-directory/devices/hybrid-azuread-join-plan#handling-devices-with-azure-ad-registered-state).<!-- 9342566 -->
+They need to be either joined to Microsoft Entra ID or Microsoft Entra hybrid joined.
+For more information, see [Handling devices with Microsoft Entra registered state](/azure/active-directory/devices/hybrid-azuread-join-plan#handling-devices-with-azure-ad-registered-state).<!-- 9342566 -->

 ### On-premises infrastructure